cscart/docs/en/user_guide/manage_products/import_export/advanced_product_import.rst

      * *Create new products only*—skip any products that already exist in your store; only products that don't exist in your store will be imported.

        This strategy is convenient if you change some product data (such as description, product name, etc.) after the import.
-That way your existing products won't change if you need to import data from that supplier again.
+That way your changes won't be lost if you need to import the data from that supplier again.

        .. hint::